0cjs/sedoc/linux/distro/pkg-nix.md

 ### nix-env

-    nix-env [--dry-run] [-v] [--quiet] [-p PATH] ... nix-env -q [-s] [SEL]               # query
+    nix-env [--dry-run] [-v] [--quiet] [-p PATH] ... nix-env --switch-profile PATH       # change ~/.nix-profile link, nix-env -q [-s] [SEL]               # query
     nix-env [-i|-u|-e] SEL              # install/update/erase

+- _PATH_ for profiles is a full path, or relative to CWD, to the profile's main symlink.
+It is created if it doesn't exist.
-Takes one operation: `-q` query, `-i` install, etc. Bare arguments `SEL` are "selectors" that are regexps.
-The portion of a package name after the final hyphen is considered the version, and bare names match the latest version of a package.
+- _SEL_ is a "selector" regexp, except that the portion of a package name after the final hyphen is considered the version, and bare names match the latest version of a package.

 Common arguments:
 * `--dry-run`: print what would be done;
   show what will be built and what will be substituted.
 * `-v`, `-q`: change verbose level up/down
-* `-p PATH`, `--profile PATH`: Set the _active profile_.
+* `-p PATH`, `--profile PATH`: Set the _active profile_ for a nix-env run.
   The default is the _current profile_, `~/.nix-profile`.
 * `-f PATH`, `--file PATH`: Sets the _active nix expression_ (dir with `default.nix` in it) used to obtain derivations. (default `~/.nix-defexpr`)